Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 Pro Tip

 Brushing with melted butter while warm adds shine and extra richness.
+This bread makes an incredible grilled cheese.

 Precise Timers